dat-ecosystem-archive/gasket/readme.md

 ```

 `gasket` will spawn each command in the pipeline (it supports modules/commands installed via npm)
-and pipe them together (as long as type is set to "pipe" or "parallel").
+and pipe them together (if the type is set to "pipe").

-If you want to wait for the previous command to finish, set the type to "serial" instead.
+If you want to wait for the previous command to finish, set the type to "run" instead.

 ```json
 {